tdooner/CodeForBuffalo.github.io/mission.md

 **It would be the biggest source of societal good for a generation.
 Let's all build it** ***together.***

 ---
-**The big thing about small things is that they add up.** The usability, accessibility, and efficiency of government services is more than the sum of its parts.
-Wonky pagination on a webform to apply for a business license may seem like a trivial matter, but it very well could prevent the creation of hundreds of new local jobs by being just a high enough barrier to entry for a would-be entrepreneur to build the next great local business.

-**No one is coming... it's up to us.** As citizens in a democratic nation in which localism has taken on heightened importance in recent years, it's up to us to change our community and our country ... *all of us*.
-We can no longer depend upon the fourth estate, democratic norms, or financially-health municipal coffers to fall back on and retreat into apathy.

----
 ### Our mission:

 Code for Buffalo uses the principles and practices of the digital age to team up with local government and the Buffalo community in order to expand access to technology and digital skills, enhance public services and quality of life, and deepen civic engagement and participation.